Cannes Hotels 2026: 49 Real Stays From £86

 Cannes' boutique scene clusters around Rue des Serbes, Boulevard Carnot, and the hillside of Le Suquet — smaller hotels with stronger personalities and, in several cases, the best rooftop pools in the city.

-6. Five Seas Hotel — Rue des Serbes, two minutes from La Croisette.
+Five Seas by Inwood Hotels — Rue des Serbes, two minutes from La Croisette.
 The finest boutique hotel in Cannes: around 45 rooms, a five-star rating, and a rooftop pool with sweeping views across the bay towards the Lérins Islands that genuinely rivals the Palace hotels' beach clubs.
 Sea Sens, the rooftop restaurant run by twin Michelin-starred brothers Jérôme and Laurent Tauleigne, is one of the best hotel dining rooms in the city outside the three true Palaces.

 The scale here is the whole appeal — personal service, a design-led interior that feels more contemporary Riviera than heritage Belle Époque, and a position close enough to the Croisette to use the beach clubs while paying boutique rather than Palace rates.